 Graphic design plays a massive part of your branding, it gives you the flexibility to create something super minimalistic to something that is full on complex sci-fi.
 Depending on your booth design, you may have huge empty walls which will need some sort of artwork to capture the attention of the crowd and the best way appear professional is to integrate the artwork so that it seamlessly works with the structure of the booth.
 You could go as far as making artwork that flows from the flooring to the walls to the ceiling, and to get this right it, design agencies would have the experience and knowledge to guide you in the right direction.

 Marketing materials are usually in the form of brochures, promotional products, and any type of print outs – having attractive looking designs will increase audience engagement and brand awareness.
 These are things that you can give to you visitors as they enter the stand and express their interest in your product/service.
-If your marketing material is boring it will serve no purpose and most likely would just be thrown away, therefore a well-designed marketing material would be much more effective in promoting the key features and it can keep some customers occupied while they wait for you – make sure the information you put on these are relevant to the type of audience you are expecting to visit the event.
+If your marketing material is boring it will serve no purpose and most likely would just be thrown away, therefore a well-designed marketing material would be much more effective in promoting the key features and it can keep some customers occupied while they wait for you.

 There are several niche exhibition company types that operate specific roles in the exhibition industry, mainly because those services are more complex and requires expertise to ensure everything runs smoothly.
 Examples of niche services providers we will discuss are audio visual, rigging, onsite logistics and plumbing.
 These are usually booked separately and are cost you’ll need to consider if you require those specific services to operate your booth.